Ground state of one-dimensional fermion-phonon systems

-The rest of this paper is structured as follows.
-We start Section \ref{Sect2} by reviewing some basic facts concerning self-dual cones and standard forms.
-We also define a generalization of order preserving operator inequalities and provide several fundamental lemmas.
-The above objects are necessary to properly express the concept of the reflection positivity in the following sections.
+The remaining sections of this paper are organized as follows: In Section \ref{Sect2}, we commence by reviewing essential information regarding self-dual cones and standard forms.
+Additionally, we introduce a generalized form of order-preserving operator inequalities and present several fundamental lemmas.
+These concepts and results are crucial for expressing the notion of reflection positivity in the subsequent sections.

-In Section \ref{DefRefPosi}, we give the precise definition of $\rCone$ and investigate properties of $\rCone$ in detail.
-We also prove Theorems \ref{PropConeSim} and \ref{GSGProp}.
-The results in this section are basic inputs in the following sections.
+In Section \ref{DefRefPosi}, we provide a precise definition of $\rCone$ and thoroughly examine its properties.
+Additionally, we prove Theorems \ref{PropConeSim} and \ref{GSGProp}.
+These results serve as fundamental components for the subsequent sections.

-Section \ref{Sect4} is devoted to the proof of Theorem \ref{FirstThm}; characteristic features of the semigroup generated by $H_{\Lambda}$ are discussed; in particular, we show that $e^{-\beta H_{\Lambda}}$ preserves the reflection positivity for all $\beta \ge 0$.
-Combining this result with Theorem \ref{PropConeSim}, we conclude that the ground state exhibits the CDW order.
+Section \ref{Sect4} focuses on proving Theorem \ref{FirstThm}.
+We delve into the distinguishing properties of the semigroup generated by $H_{\Lambda}$ and establish that $e^{-\beta H_{\Lambda}}$ preserves the reflection positivity for all $\beta \ge 0$.
+By combining this result with Theorem \ref{PropConeSim}, we can deduce that the ground state displays CDW order.

-Section \ref{Sect5} contains the proof of Theorem \ref{SparP}; we prove that $e^{-\beta H_{\Lambda}}$ is ergodic w.r.t. $\rCone$.
-Because the proof is lengthy, we divide it to the several steps.
-The most complicated part of the proof is given in Appendix \ref{PfPuzzle}.
-Using the result together with Theorem \ref{FirstThm}, we know that the CDW order is enhanced, if the interaction $U(i-j)$ is long ranged.
+Section \ref{Sect5} presents the proof of Theorem \ref{SparP}.
+We demonstrate that $e^{-\beta H_{\Lambda}^{\rm F}}$ is ergodic with respect to $\rCone^{\rm F}$.
+Due to the lengthiness of the proof, we divide it into several steps.
+The most intricate part of the proof is provided in Appendix \ref{PfPuzzle}.
+By utilizing this result in conjunction with Theorem \ref{FirstThm}, we ascertain that the CDW order is amplified when the interaction $U(i-j)$ is long-range.

-In Section \ref{PfLRO}, we prove Theorem \ref{LRO}, i.e., the existence of long range order in the ground state.
-Our proof is an extension of \cite{DLS}.
-Because the fermion-phonon interaction induces complex phase factors in the hopping terms, which never appear in \cite{DLS}, extra care is required.
+In Section \ref{PfLRO}, we provide a proof of Theorem \ref{LRO}, which establishes the existence of long-range order in the ground state.
+Our proof extends the work presented in \cite{DLS}.
+However, we must exercise additional caution due to the presence of complex phase factors induced by the fermion-phonon interaction, which do not appear in \cite{DLS}.